chas-e/speakerbox/README.md

 ### From The Icebox:
 * Add Update/Delete Functionality for Tracks and Artists
+* Allow Users to access spotify data via the spotify web API
-* Add streaming via a spotify widget
+* Add music streaming via a spotify widget
-* Complete authorization to allow users to only update their personal DB documents
 * Incorporate Album Artwork as an embedded schema within Albums
+* Add functionality to disconnect tracks and albums from their parent albums and artists